obreo/ElasticBeanstalk-Tweaking-Managing-Uncontainerized-Applications/README.md

 5. Use ebextensions to run npm install before depoyment in elastic beanstalk to solve error `sh: not found`.
 6. Save configuration when setting the elastic beanstalk environment to use it later as endpoint restore when required.
 7. Enabling Stickiness in the load balancer requires an SSL certitificate particularily for the ALB, this can be created using ACM.
+8. We can trace the unknown errors from the log files in /var/log directory as well as checking the **messages** log file.

 # Notes for Python